kykyev/kykyev.github.io/dev/_posts/2014-02-12-angularjs-ng-controller-directive.markdown

 }
 ```

 Finally about `$controller`.
 One can guess that this is a service that deals with delivering actuall controller function by it's name.
-For more info see [this post](/2014/02/11/angularjs-simplest-app-example.html).
+That is `$controller` is a return value of `$ControllerProvider.$get`.
+That return value is `function(expression, locals)` - function that basically finds controller by expression like `EchoController` and executes it in `locals` environment.
+For more info see [Simplest example of Angular.js app](/2014/02/11/angularjs-simplest-app-example.html).

 ```javascript
 controllerInstance = $controller(controller, locals);
 ```

-<div id="note1">[1] factory is a special case of provider</div>
+<div id="note1">[1] factory is a special case of provider with one method - `$get` service constructor</div>
 ```javascript
 function factory(name, factoryFn) {
     return provider(name, { $get: factoryFn });